 As such the person who is responsible for legionella risk management in the hotel is unlikely to be the risk assessor.

 Previous versions of the ACoP L8 used to include a 2-year minimum frequency for the review of the risk assessment.
 This 2-year minimum review frequency no longer exists.
 This places a duty on those responsible for managing the risk of legionella in hotels to review the risk assessments frequently to ensure that it remains current and up to date in response to changes that may affect the risk.
-E.g. following the completion of remedial works, if additional rooms are added to the hotel, replacement of cold-water tanks or a failure in the temperature control strategy is identified as a result of monitoring.
+For E.g. following the completion of remedial works, if additional rooms are added to the hotel, replacement of cold-water tanks or a failure in the temperature control strategy is identified as a result of monitoring.

-As part of the risk assessment process the risk assessor will need support to complete the assessment; this will include the need to interview those responsible for managing the risk, provision of records, including the previous risk assessments, action plans, schematics, site log books / site monitoring records, sampling data, evidence of remedial work.
+As part of the risk assessment process, the risk assessor will need support to complete the assessment; this will include the need to interview those responsible for managing the risk, provision of records, including the previous risk assessments, action plans, schematics, site log books/site monitoring records, sampling data, evidence of remedial work.

-The risk assessment should take in to account the entire property.
+The risk assessment should take into account the entire property.
 Access to all parts of the building and water system will be required to allow an assessment of all risk systems i.e. hot water generators, cold water storage tanks, outlets, valves, blender valves, strainers – to name a few.
 As such the risk assessor may need assistance from site staff to ensure that all relevant water systems, plant, equipment and components are included in the survey.

 As well as the domestic water systems previously detailed, the dangers in hotels from legionella can be found in other types of water systems, namely hot tubs and spa pools!
 More and more of these devices are in use and are accessible to the public.

-The risk associated with a hotel hot tub or spa pool is the fact they are small volumes of water heated to 32-42°C [the ideal temperature range for legionella], individuals can introduce nutrients into the water from their bodies and if pool water is not adequately treated, e.g. filtered and dosed with a chemical disinfectant, or if water treatment is absent then ideal conditions prevail for legionella to establish.
+The risk associated with a hotel hot tub or spa pool is the fact they are small volumes of water heated to 32-42°C [the ideal temperature range for legionella], individuals can introduce nutrients into the water from their bodies and if the pool water is not adequately treated, e.g. filtered and dosed with a chemical disinfectant, or if water treatment is absent then ideal conditions prevail for legionella to establish.
 Couple this with water & air jets that ‘bubble’ the water and users are then directly exposed and breathe in the tiny water droplets created whilst enjoying the spa effect of the pool!

 A human soup that is a recipe for disaster!
-In the last few years cases of Legionnaires’ disease where the source has been traced to a hot tub / spa pool have increased from 3% to 5% - not a huge increase admittedly, but the increase demonstrates more people using them and possibly the management of hot tubs and spa pools is failing.
+In the last few years, cases of Legionnaires’ disease where the source has been traced to a hot tub/spa pool have increased from 3% to 5% - not a huge increase admittedly, but the increase demonstrates more people using them and possibly the management of hot tubs and spa pools is failing.

-When one hotel manager received a complaint that the water in the hotel spa pool was stinging a guests’ eyes, they turned the chemical dosing unit off.
-Within a matter of days guests were reported feeling unwell and one died of Legionnaires’ disease.
+When one hotel manager received a complaint that the water in the hotel spa pool was stinging a guest’s eyes, they turned the chemical dosing unit off.
+Within a matter of days, guests were reported feeling unwell and one died of Legionnaires’ disease.
 Had the hotel manager had legionella training or training in relation to the operation of the hotel spa pool?
 No.

 All those persons involved in the control of legionella and the safe operation of the water systems need to have suitable and sufficient training.
 As an analogy, a person wouldn’t drive a car without having had driving lessons and passing their driving test, some might argue that there are drivers who have not had lessons.
 Just like the Hotel Manager who’d not had training in legionella or spa pool management yet turned the chemical dosing off to appease a guest.
 The dosing being the means of controlling the legionella bacteria from establishing in the pool.

-It is a statutory requirement [as detailed earlier] that employees should have adequate information, instruction and training regarding health and safety risks and their duties.
+It is a statutory requirement [as detailed earlier] that employees should have adequate information, instruction, and training regarding health and safety risks and their duties.
 This training needs to be appropriate to the role i.e. the hotel manager who may be responsible for legionella control in the hotel but isn’t the plumber, so the manager shouldn’t be sent on a plumbing course.
 Equally those people who are monitoring the water systems i.e. measuring water temperatures, checking chemical levels or flushing little used outlets need to attend training specific to their duties.

 To conclude, the dangers in hotels resulting from legionella are real!
-We’ve seen in this paper that legionella control in hotels is not only for hotels in hot sunny countries, but hotels here in the UK too.
+We’ve seen in this paper that legionella control in hotels is not only for hotels in hot sunny countries but hotels here in the UK too.
 Hotel water systems have been a source of bacteria that have caused Legionnaires’ disease and subsequently the death of some of those unfortunate to have been exposed.
 Given the detailed guidance and resources available to manage legionella bacteria in hotels the risk of people contracting the disease is preventable; yet it is not always prevented.
-A lack of knowledge or understanding of the risks associated with legionella control in hotel water and the management requirements of HSE ACoP L8 and the HSG274 Technical Guidance is not a defence if there were to be a case of Legionnaires’ disease with a hotel.
+A lack of knowledge or understanding of the risks associated with legionella control in hotel water and the management requirements of HSE ACoP L8 and the HSG274 Technical Guidance is not a defense if there were to be a case of Legionnaires’ disease with a hotel.

 Do you have the right risk management solutions in place for water safety and Legionnaires’ disease?